AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/configure-aws-cli.md

 ## Logging in to a new session

-To use the AWS CLI for this project, you will need to be logged into the `openscpca` profile.
+To use the AWS CLI for this project, you will need to be logged into the `openscpca` profile on your computer.

 1. To login, use the following command in your Terminal application: